 Newly appointed state officials must file within 21 days of assuming office.
 Nominees must file within 21 days of their nomination.
+State officials that are leaving their position must file within 21 days of their end date.
 Candidates must file within 3 days of the deadline for filing nomination papers.
 State officials update their Statements annually on or before April 30, reporting their economic interests for the preceding calendar year.

 EMPLOYERS: Any employer from which the official or a member of his or her immediate family received income of $1,000 or more.

 BUSINESSES: Any partnership, corporation, proprietorship, firm, franchise, or other business or enterprise in which the official or a member of his or her immediate family owned a 10% or greater interest.

 REAL ESTATE: Any real estate located in Wisconsin in which the person required to file or a member of his or her immediate family held, directly or indirectly, a 10% or greater interest valued at $5,000 or more.
 Officials do not have to list their principal residence.

 CUSTOMERS, CLIENTS, AND TENANTS: Any source from which the businesses and real estate of the person required to file or members of his or her immediate family received $10,000 or more of payments, excluding (a) a corporation's sources of income unless the corporation is a service corporation or an "S" corporation under the Internal Revenue Code, ((b) an individual unless the individual was a lobbyist, and (c) a decedent's estate).